groovybits/gaib/README.md

 - **OpenAI Model Configuration**: Enabled by `MODEL_NAME`, `GPT_MAX_TOKENS`, `PRESENCE_PENALTY`, `FREQUENCY_PENALTY`, `TEMPERATURE_STORY`, and `TEMPERATURE_QUESTION`, GAIB can configure the behavior of the OpenAI model it uses.
 - **Debug Mode**: Enabled by `DEBUG`, GAIB can run in debug mode for troubleshooting and development purposes.
 - **Docker Cloudrun**: Able to handle setup in cloudrun out of the box with documentation and configuration [Cloudrun setup](CLOUDRUN.md).
+- **Twitch Chatbot**: Connect to a twitch channel IRC based chatbot for twitch channel, taking question/story requests and responding with generated summary and plays it back automatically.
+Requires Twitch OAuth token and setup, then can run pnpm run twitch that uses scripts/twitchChat.ts to recieve and send messages back and forth.
+You have to have firebase/firestore for this feature, that is where the chat messages are stored to bridge the client with the twitch server.

 ## AI Bot Modes